Team Contact Information:Denver Nuggets

 A graduate of Towson Catholic High School, Connelly has aspirations to further his involvement in grass-roots basketball programs in his hometown of Baltimore.
 He is one of seven children, having four brothers and two sisters.
 Each of Connelly’s four brothers -- Joe, Pat, Dan and Kevin -- played basketball at Towson Catholic, the powerhouse Baltimore program, and their love of the game has not faded.
 His brother Pat was named the Phoenix Suns assistant general manager in 2013.

-Connelly and his wife Negah reside in Denver with their newborn daughter.
+Connelly and his wife Negah reside in Denver with their baby daughter and newborn son.

-Assistant General Manager & V.P. of Basketball Operations
+Assistant General Manager & Vice President of Basketball Operations

-Arturas Karnisovas enters his third season with the Denver Nuggets after being named assistant general manager in the summer of 2013.
+Arturas Karnisovas enters his fourth season with the Denver Nuggets and first season as assistant general manager and vice president of basketball operations after previously being named assistant general manager in the summer of 2013.

 Karnisovas (pronounced Car-NISH-O-Vas) assists Nuggets general manager/executive vice president of basketball operations Tim Connelly and team president Josh Kroenke with day-to-day operations related to scouting and player personnel matters.